 From the Saltner hut, the trail continues to head downhill until you cross a stream.

-Initially, you’ll hike through some forest: mostly spruce and larch trees.
+Initially, you’ll hike through spruce and larch forest.
 With increased elevation, the dwarf-pine-lined trail zigzags up an increasingly rocky path.

 We didn’t see any witches atop Pez, but we did enjoy the view.